missionpinball/mpf-docs/docs/install/windows.md

 For example, some people use Unity, the Unreal Engine, or Godot as their media controllers.)

-To install MPF-MC, use the following command:
+To install MPF-MC, open your virtual environment and use the following command:

 ``` doscon
 pip install mpf-mc